This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Clinicians need to also be aware at intake of how variables of culture and identities may affect gathering information.
 Cultural considerations that stand in the way of answering questions about certain kinds of experience must be taken into account.
 If, for instance, one’s family is shamed by one’s experiences, then one may not tell of them unless and until the questioner has earned sufficient trust.
 Often, information about a trauma history can be best elicited by asking open-ended questions such as “I wondering if you can tell me about the life experiences you’ve had that you would consider painful, humiliating or frightening,” which can then be followed up with clarifying questions as to specific experiences of trauma.
 Cultural sensitivity leads to other considerations, such as whether the psychotherapist potentially represents the source of the trauma.
 When psychotherapists are themselves reminders of a trauma, simply asking the client about painful or humiliating experiences may not be sufficient to elicit the information, as the client may be unwilling to disclose her experience to someone who is themselves unwittingly triggering her symptoms.

 The Clinician Administered PTSD Scale (CAPS) has long been considered a gold standard for structured interviews for the diagnosis of PTSD.
-While it has not been commonly used in clinical practice outside of the Veteran’s Affairs treatment programs where it was first developed, it offers clinicians a well-validated, and comprehensive structured interview for ruling in or out the diagnosis of PTSD.
+While it has not been commonly used in clinical practice outside of the Veteran’s Affairs treatment programs where it was first developed, and now primarily emerges in clinical research settings, it offers clinicians a well-validated, and comprehensive structured interview for ruling in or out the diagnosis of PTSD.
 The CAPS offers the possibility of scoring each variable both dichotomously and continuously, giving the clinician a sense of not only whether a client has a particular symptom, but also to what degree of severity.
-Use of the CAPS requires specific training in its administration and scoring in order to achieve fidelity; information about that training can be found at http://www.ptsd.va.gov/professional/pages/assessments/caps-training.asp, where there is also a link for ordering the scale and scoring manual.
+Use of the CAPS requires specific training in its administration and scoring in order to achieve fidelity; information about that training can be found at http://www.ptsd.va.gov/professional/assessment/overview/caps-training.asp, where there is also a link for ordering the scale and scoring manual.